What Constitutes Drug Manufacturing?

 Some penalties associated with a manufacturing conviction include:

 - Prison Sentences: You will most definitely face prison sentences for manufacturing.
-The sentence depends on the category of a felony you are charged with – and whether you agree to a plea bargain with the prosecution.
 These sentences can be as high as ten years alone.
 If only charged with a misdemeanor, you may have probation or a jail sentence under 12 months.

 - Fines: Jail or prison is only half the issue.
 You will also face serious penalties for manufacturing.
 Misdemeanor fines are lower and often stay under $2,000, but felony fines can be as high as $50,000.

 - Probation or Parole: Even if you do not serve your entire sentence, the judge is likely to issue probation or parole.
 You are not free, even if you are out of jail.
-Instead, you must follow strict rules, and any violation of those rules could result in your being sent back to jail or prison for the duration of your sentence – with a possibility of a few years tacked on.
+Instead, you must follow strict rules, and any violation of those rules could result in your being sent back to jail or prison f.

 Increased Sentences Do Apply